 7. Nikkor 55-300 f4.5-5.6 VR

 The Nikkor 55-300 is a great deal.
-Boasting a range that most will find more than large enough for both portrait shots and distant telephoto, it’s quite a steal at a mere $396.95.
+Boasting a range that most will find more than large enough for both portrait shots and distant telephoto, it’s a steal, compared to many Nikon telephoto lens, at a mere $396.95.
 Its included vibration reduction is critical for those distant shots and it also has a SWM, silent wave motor, to make your capturing as quiet as possible, ideal for not scaring off sensitive wildlife – or sports stars.

 - Great colors and solid optical quality